anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 RedBox has some pre-defined types you can set that RedBox will read and initialize.
 To load the types in Tiled, open the "Preferences" window and select the "Object Types" tab.
 Then, you can either enter the types manually or import them from the "redbox_types.xml" file available with this documentation.

-* RedBox::Sprite
+* Sprite
-* RedBox::InanimateSprite
+* InanimateSprite

 ### Common properties

-Here's the list of properties that RedBox will read for both "RedBox::Sprite" and "RedBox::InanimateSprite".
+Here's the list of properties that RedBox will read for both "Sprite" and "InanimateSprite".
 Boolean values are represented with "0" for false and "1" for true.

 If a given value is invalid (for example, if you put "bob" as the value for "velocity.x"), the default value will be used when loading the body.